 |external_id||If you have an ID other than the user's email address (such as an employee ID or customer reference number), you can include it here.
 External IDs must be unique for each user, or data will be overwritten.

-Note: If you import users with the external_id field as their only identifier (meaning you're not also including their email address), you still need to include the email field in the CSV file, even though it would contain no data.
+Note: If you import users with the external_id field as their only identifier (meaning you're not also including email address), you still need to include the email field in the CSV file, with no data.
 For example:

 |details||Detailed information concerning this user, e.g. an address.
 This information is visible to agents only, not to end-users.|